Conflux-Chain/sirius-auto-release/README.md

 ## Use Docker

-You can clone this repository and run `docker compose up -d --build`, Then you can modify the `scan_eth.conf` `scan.conf` `docker-compose.yml` to your needs.
+You can clone this repository and run `docker compose up -d --build`.
+After that, you can modify `scan_eth.conf`, `scan.conf`, and `docker-compose.yml` as needed.
+Then, use `docker compose restart` to apply the changes.

+In Docker Compose, volumes are used to map resource files into the container (if the directory is empty, files from the container will be copied there).
+Therefore, you can directly modify the `config.json` in the directory and then restart the service.

 ## Configure